 TRAVEL AUTHORIZATION ETA VISA TO UK FROM APRIL 2025

-From April 2, 2025, the UK will introduce a new Electronic Travel Authorisation (ETA) system.
-This will affect citizens from the European Union and several other countries who, up until now, have traveled to the UK without needing a visa.
-Under the new rules, travelers from visa-exempt countries, including EU nationals, will need to apply for an ETA before visiting the UK for short stays.
+From April 2, 2025, the UK is introducing a new Electronic Travel Authorisation (ETA) system.
+This crucial change will affect citizens from the European Union and several other countries who have previously enjoyed visa-free travel to the UK.
+Under these new rules, travelers from visa-exempt countries, including EU nationals, will need to apply for an ETA before visiting the UK for short stays.

 Until now, EU citizens could travel to the United Kingdom without visas and without the need for any special permission, benefiting from the free movement of people within the European Union.
 However, after Brexit, the UK lost its EU membership and is gradually introducing new migration rules.
 This means that from April 2025, EU citizens will have to obtain permission before entering British territory, similar to the process currently required for travelers from other parts of the world.